Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/3D-RISM/README.md

 complex.
 To do so, an MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`19 20`) are needed.
 The `mmpbsa. in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
-In this case, 4 frames are going to be used when performing the MM/PB(GB)SA calculation with the igb2 (GB-OBC1) model and a salt concentration = 0.15M.
+In this case, 4 frames are going to be used when performing the MM/PB(GB)SA calculation with the 3D-RISM model using Kovalenko-Hirata clousure with a 0.001.
+Note that we have increased the tolerance from 0.00001 (default) to 0.001 in order to reduce the computational time.

 !!! note
     Once the calculation is done, you can analyze the results in `gmx_MMPBSA_ana` (if you didn't define `-nogui`).